Text by Miguel Isaza

 During the time of the installation, there were also workshops, concerts and talks around the exhibition’s subject, which went deeper into the idea of sonic temporality and the pandemic soundscape, resulting in a very interesting set of reflections and thoughts ranging from the role of listening to the more technical side, like granular technology and the ever-changing possibilities of field recording.

 From a research perspective, New Chronologies of Sound allowed us to reflect on the pandemics’ sonority, and the temporal variation from the more obvious perspectives poised around the exhibition and various layers of multidisciplinarity were evidenced and consolidated as suggestive and innovative methodologies for sound art sound studies.

 Also, as critical devices for thinking about humanist and geological events, such as the cosmotechnics of sonic matter, the poetics of everyday listening, geological sonority and the terraforming of the soundscape, the capabilities of audio processing to redesign and deepen space, the speculative dimension of composition, the importance of field recording as a strategy of subversion and intimacy beyond mere documentation, the critical possibility of sound, its political dimension, its spiritual relevance.

-From groups of children who went from going to school to listening to people more knowledgeable about sound art, sparking their imagination, navigating listening in search of themselves, in search of their own time.
-In the end, New Chronologies of Sound allowed us not only to think about the time of the pandemic but also to recognize and accept it through listening, actually generating a moment of healing, where we were able not only to reason but also transform ourselves, not heal the virus as such but the impact of its presence.
+From groups of children who went from going to school to listening to people more knowledgeable about sound art, sparking their imagination, and navigating listening in search of themselves and their own time.
+In the end, New Chronologies of Sound allowed us not only to think about the time of the pandemic but also to recognize and accept it through listening, actually generating a moment of healing where we were able not only to reason but also transform ourselves, not heal the virus as such but the impact of its presence.
 Stopping to listen is a way to rebuild ourselves and find our true time: the present.